distributed-text-services/specifications/Document-Endpoint.md

 ### URI Template

-Here is a template of the URI for Collection API.
+Here is a template of the URI for Document API.
 The route itself (`/dts/api/document/`) is up to the implementer.

 ```json
 {